StevenKehrli/Trelnex/Trelnex.Core/README.md

 }
 ```

-### Integration with Trelnex.Core.Api
+### Integration with OpenTelemetry

-The Observability components are designed to work seamlessly with the OpenTelemetry configuration in Trelnex.Core.Api.
-The Core.Api project provides:
+The Observability components integrate with OpenTelemetry to provide:

-- Configuration for Prometheus metrics
+- Distributed tracing
-- OpenTelemetry service setup
+- Correlation of related operations across services
-- Activity source registration
+- Performance monitoring
-- Integration with Serilog for logging
+- Error tracking and diagnostics

 ### PostSharp Integration